munificent/craftinginterpreters/book/methods-and-initializers.md

 Object-oriented languages ensure that brand new objects are properly set up through constructors, which both produce a new instance and initialize its state.
-In Lox, the runtime allocates new raw instances, and a class may provide an initializer to set up any fields.
+In Lox, the runtime allocates new raw instances, and a class may declare an initializer to set up any fields.
 Initializers work mostly like normal methods, with a few tweaks:

-*   The runtime automatically invokes the initializer method whenever an instance of a class is created.
+1. The runtime automatically invokes the initializer method whenever an instance of a class is created.

-*   The caller that constructs an instance always gets the instance <<span name="return">back</span> after the initializer finishes, regardless of what the initializer function itself returns.
+2. The caller that constructs an instance always gets the instance <span name="return">back</span> after the initializer finishes, regardless of what the initializer function itself returns.
 The initializer method doesn't need to explicitly return `this`.

-*   In fact, an initializer is *prohibited* from returning any value at all since the value would never be seen anyway.
+3. In fact, an initializer is *prohibited* from returning any value at all since the value would never be seen anyway.

 <aside name="return">